-This exploratory research study aims to comprehensively understand and analyze service recipients' overall satisfaction with their career counseling experience at the German Agency for International Cooperation in Jordan.
+The study aims to comprehensively understand and analyze service recipients' overall satisfaction with their career counseling experience at the German Agency for International Cooperation in Jordan.
 The evaluation of this service varied significantly based on the diverse socio-demographic information collected from participants.
-Furthermore, the perceived quality of the career guidance service emerged as the most significant factor directly influencing the overall satisfaction levels of service recipients, study is based on quantitative approaches of the data collection process, a mixture of research methods.
-The structural model was examined in two stages.
-In the first Stage (direct effect) the effect (QOS -ECC) were significant (table 4), therefore H1 was supported, also effect were significant about (ECC→STA), hypotheses 2 were supported, (QOS→ STA) were no significant so hypotheses 3 were not supported.
-To the best of our knowledge, this study is the first to investigate whether career counselors who work at the GJU-CoB-CDC are mediating factors that can affect the relationship between career guidance service quality and the satisfaction of GJU-CoB-CDC service recipients.
+Furthermore, the perceived quality of the career guidance service emerged as the most significant factor directly influencing the overall satisfaction levels of service recipients. study is based on quantitative approaches of the data collection process, a mixture of research methods.
+The structural model underwent analysis in two phases.
+In the initial stage (direct effect), the effect (QOS $\rightarrow$ ECC) was significant; thus, H1 was supported.
+The observed effects were significant in the range of ECC to STA, thereby supporting hypothesis 2.
+Since the results for QOS to STA were not significant, hypothesis 3 did not receive support.
+This study is the first to examine the role of career counselors at the GJU-CoB-CDC as mediating factors, influencing the relationship between the quality of career guidance services and the satisfaction of service recipients at GJU-CoB-CDC.